 We also recently added an outstanding Black Rex Jr. buck and Californian Rex Jr. doe from Randall and Judy Whitfield of Louisiana.

 If you need rabbits for a specific show, or meat pens for an 4H/FFA event, let us know ahead of time so that we can be sure to breed for the dates that you need.
-We plan to have lots of available kits for meat pens and also adult breeders available for Summer and Fall season, 2014.Our gardens currently hold ...
-WEEDS!
-But, the rabbits like the weeds, so it is all good!
-Stay posted for news updates as Spring is right coming soon!
+We plan to have plenty of available kits for meat pens and *possibly* adult breeders available for Summer and Fall season, 2014.Our gardens currently hold several varieties of tomatoes, peppers and squash.
+Our property is overflowing with all kinds of wildflowers and weeds, but the majority of them are rabbit (and people) edible, so it is all good!
+Stay posted for news updates as Summer is coming soon!